ursatile/css4eng/02-01-boxes-and-borders.md

 ### ems and rems

-An `em` is another unit from the days of mechanical typesetting.
+An `em` is another unit from the days of mechanical typesetting - and has nothing to do with the HTML `<em>` element we've seen; it's just bad luck that we're only just getting warmed up and we've already got two completely different things that are both called `em`.

 Lines and columns of printing type would be set using cast metal blocks, one for each letter; the capital letter M was usually the largest shape - or glyph - in a particular typeface.
-Typesetters used a tool called a *composing stick* to set the width of a column of type; if the column had to be 24 ems wide, they'd use 24 capital M blocks to set the width; when digital typesetting adopted
+Typesetters used a tool called a *composing stick* to set the width of a column of type; if the column had to be 24 ems wide, they'd use 24 capital M blocks to set the width - and because desktop publishing and digital typesetting adopted many terms and units from mechanical typesetting, one `em` became a unit as wide as a capital letter M *in the currently selected font*.

+By the way, computers tend to use the terms font and typeface interchangeably, but in typesetting, they're